rochelleterman/R-hacker-within/r-hacker-within.md

 # Construct a dataset

 The first thing we want to do is construct a dataset.
-This might involve merging  other datasets that we have locally or through an API.
+This might involve mergingother datasets that we have locally or through an API, package, etc.

 First lets load the packages that allow us to import data.